-Remote workers have loved the change from working at a cluttered office space to their own home office, which is quiet and comfortable.
-But, as everything has two sides to it, a home office too, has its drawbacks.
+Remote workers have loved the change from working in cluttered office space to their own home office, which is quiet and comfortable.
+But, as everything has two sides to it, a home office has its drawbacks too.

 Setting up a home office with a high-end laptop/desktop, a high-speed internet connection, and other equipment, like printers/fax machines, can be costly.
 And that is not very convenient for everyone.
 Furthermore, working over the internet might be a problem to access sensitive company documents, which otherwise are easily accessible in the workplace.

 5. Distractions and lack of a good working environment

 Remote work brings along with it the benefit of a good work-life balance.
-Employees feel that working from home avails them more time to be for their family and other life events.
+Employees feel that working from home avails them more time for their family and other life events.
 But there is more to the picture.

 A survey released by Glassdoor , where nearly 1,000 American employees were asked about their top concerns when working from home between March 11 and March 13, 2020, reported that roughly 32% of employees say watching TV is a top distraction when working remotely, followed by 27% who say child care is a huge distraction.

 Employees need to focus and concentrate while working, to produce expected results.
-It proves to be highly difficult with the distractions of family wanting attention or other household noises.
+It proves to be highly difficult to avoid distractions of family wanting attention or other household noises.
 Not every household can provide good working conditions as an office space does.

-Flexible working hours is one of the benefits of remote work, and it lets employees structure their days according to their convenience.
-But, this can turn into a disadvantage for some employees, as some may forget to clock out and might forget to differentiate between work-life and home-life, which might lead to working longer than one should, thus; resulting in employee burn-out and added stress.
-Whereas, working in an office helps to draw the line between professional and private life.
+Flexible working hours are one of the benefits of remote work.
+It lets employees structure their days according to their convenience.
+But, this can turn into a disadvantage for some employees.
+Some may forget to clock out and differentiate between work-life and home-life.
+This might lead to working longer than one should, thus; resulting in employee burn-out and added stress.
+Whereas working in an office helps to draw the line between professional and private life.

 7. Risk to productivity